Pionono: Spain

-Piononos are small pastries traditional in Santa Fe, a small town adjacent to the city of Granada, Spain.
+Spanish piononos are small pastries traditional in Santa Fe, a small town adjacent to the city of Granada, Spain, which is otherwise known primarily for the Capitulations of Santa Fe between Columbus and the Catholic Monarchs.
 A pionono has two parts: a thin layer of pastry rolled into a cylinder, drenched with different kinds of syrup which give the pionono a sweet and pleasant texture, and crowned with toasted cream.
 It is typically eaten in one or two bites.